Make the most of your reverse mortgage with higher loan limits, less costs, and more flexibility!

 - Can accept borrowers as young as 60 years old* (two years younger than the HECM)

-- EquityPower allows for loan limits up to six million dollars, leaving borrowers with more money than the HECM allows.
+- EquityPower allows for loan limits six million dollars or more, leaving borrowers with more money than the HECM allows.

 - EquityPower reverse mortgages do not charge any mortgage insurance premiums, which can save borrowers thousands each year!

 - HECM’s require all condominiums to be FHA-approved, which can be extremely difficult to obtain.
 Condominiums that are not FHA-approved can still qualify for an EquityPower loan.

 1. Once you begin working with one of our licensed reverse mortgage loan officers, they will make sure you are at least age 60 or older (depending on the state) with sufficient equity in your home.